 Some contractors may charge more if there’s a tight deadline, so expect to pay an extra rush fee if you need your edits within a few hours or days.
 We’re available 24/7 so no matter your time zone, we’re available to provide you a quote within 45 minutes (or less!)
 Our prices start as low as 25¢ per image, and you can always pay more for rushed projects.

 How many photos do you need to edit?
 Some vendors give discounts for high-volume projects, so you’ll end up paying less per photo when you place large orders.
-You can get discounted photo-editing services by purchasing Edit Credits.
+You can get discounted photo-editing services by purchasing Path credits.
 And if you need thousands of photos edited per year, you can contact us directly to arrange a bulk order discount.

 Pricing structures for photo retouching